shivasiddharth/GassistPi/README.md

 speaker-test
 ```

-**Pi users on May 2020 or a later release, who want to setup HDMI or AUDIO Jack as the output device, please go through issue number 1035 before you run the following commands.**
+**Pi users on May 2020 or a later release, who want to setup HDMI or AUDIO Jack as the output device, replace the folders under the audio-drivers directory with the folders from the /Extras/May2020 directory.
+Copy the USB-MIC-HDMI and USB-MIC-JACK folders from the /Extras/May2020 directory and paste them in the audio-drivers directory and then proceed with the instructions below.**

 3.3.
 USB MIC AND HDMI users,
 ```